Chemistry Equations

 - Write the dissociation equation of the compounds (if not already given)

-- Substitute the $H^+$ values of each ion (from part 2) in the table as the final equilibrium concentration
+values of each ion (from part 2) in the table as the final equilibrium concentration - Write

-- Assume the $x$ in number $x$ is negligible (from equilibrium concentration of compound) and remove
+in number is negligible (from equilibrium concentration of compound) and remove - Solve.

 Acid/Base Dissociation Constant